WalkingFrozenFish/walkingfrozenfish/README.md

 ![I'm a front-end developer](./images/4.png)

-# Hello and welcome, nice to meet you
+# Hello and welcome, nice to meet you :space_invader:

 Welcome to my profile.
 My name is Oleg and I am a front-end developer from Kazakhstan.
 I am developing web applications on the MERN stack.